Lekesoldat/DroneLOAN/docs/Live Testing Notes/live_test_questions.md

 Who performed the test (optional):

-Who was in charge of the the test:
+Who was in charge of the test:

 When did the test take place (DD.MM.YYYY HH:MM):